-A univariate and multivariate analyses were performed to compare the distribution of population variables (age, PSA at time of PET, Gleason score, time since diagnosis, prior use of ADT, current ADT, prior lines of therapy) and convention imaging results (overall, local recurrence, regional nodal disease, distant nodal disease, bone metastases, other visceral metastases) to the findings on 18F-DCFPyL PET.
-The P-values correlate to a Student t-test for numeric variables and to a Pearson's Chi-squared test for categorical variables, using a level of significance $\alpha = 0.05$ (5%).
+A univariate and multivariate analyses were performed to compare the distribution of population variables (age, PSA at time of PET, Gleason score, time since diagnosis, prior use of androgen deprivation therapy [ADT], current ADT, prior lines of therapy) and convention imaging results (overall, local recurrence, regional nodal disease, distant nodal disease, bone metastases, other visceral metastases) to the findings on $^{18}\text{F-DCFPyL}$ PET.
+The p-values correlate to a Student t-test for numeric variables and to a Pearson's Chi-squared test for categorical variables, using a level of significance $\alpha{=}0.05$ (5%).